 Once loose, they won’t come back when you call them and they may run deer and molest livestock.

 But, there’s no need to worry actually, because the Alaskan Malamute is not aggressive when it comes to people.

-They may look all scary and dangerous, like a wolf, but they are in fact useless as guard dogs because they will greet anyone who comes close to the fence or even enters the household.
+They may look all scary and dangerous, like a wolf, but they are useless as guard dogs because they will greet anyone who comes close to the fence or even enters the household.

 All things considered, despite the fact that they are great with humans, Alaskan Malamutes can be a treat for other animals and that is why early training and socialization are a must!